andreyka26-git/live.andreyka26-git.github.io/_posts/2024-05-04-promotion-process-at-microsoft-faang.md

 * First thing, it has nothing to do with your actual technical and nontechnical growth.
 It is just the amount of work done.
 You might be on the very same level and get promoted.
 This way you remember less technical stuff that is useful for your job and interviews, so you are putting yourself in a weaker position having bigger dependency on your company.
 Besides that for me it is unnatural to be promoted without skill growth.
-* Usually you don’t pick up the feature, but it is assigned to you according to priority.
+* Usually you don't pick up the feature, but it is assigned to you according to priority.
 If you have a bad feature - there is nothing you can do.
 You might try to escalate it to your skip manager, but it might be a bad thing to do, since your direct manager is the one who submits your promotion.
 * The promotion cycles are set according to budget, you cannot get promotion whenever you deserve it.
 If you lose a cycle - you have to wait another one, which is at least 3 months more.
 * On the higher levels you are expected to take more ownership and contribute to the success of others more as well.
 It means that you will have even less time to deliver features and make an impact, because whenever somebody touches part of the project that you know, or whenever something happened related to this part - you are supposed to jump in and help people to resolve problems.
 * There is an unspoken rule, at least 1 year should pass before you get your next promotion, no matter what you do.

 In such companies there is a good culture, at least from what I have seen, work life balance, learning time, etc so it is still possible to just do your job from 9 till 6, but then it is very hard to get any kind of promotion.

 On top of that, most of that time compensation increase will not be that big.
 It is kind of a rule that you will have more benefits if you put your effort into interview preparation instead of promotion.
-I respect how companies did it: when you try to get a promotion - you will be so busy with it, that you just don’t have time to have interviews and offers.
+I respect how companies did it: when you try to get a promotion - you will be so busy with it, that you just don't have time to have interviews and offers.

 One of the best strategies in this case is: 3-4 months before the promo - you are doing a lot of impact, closing features, ownership, sometimes overtime, other times - just chill and learn, cause any way your impact will be forgotten.

 ## Conclusion

 This is an experience that I have seen and heard so far.
-Please share how it was for you. \
+Please share how it was for you.

 My contacts: [LinkedIn](https://www.linkedin.com/in/andrii-bui-a55b39166/), [Instagram](https://www.instagram.com/andreyka26_se/), [Telegram](https://t.me/programming_space).